 Our test boat had the single 440hp Volvo Penta D6 and a bow thruster, and though it may not be as intuitive to handle around a marina as the twins with a joystick, it's still a very easy boat to handle at slow speeds.
 The power steering is light and easily swings the sterndrive leg from lock-to-lock and a powerful bow thruster makes light work of giving the bow a solid nudge in either direction.
 The sight lines are superb, too.

 The design of the main deck means, if single-handed, it’s not as easy to get off the boat as it is on a walkaround design.
 The skipper needs to either dash through the windscreen and onto the foredeck to work the lines or down to the bathing platform which is the easiest spot to step off.
-On a center console boat of this size, or something like the Saxdor 320 GTO, it’s easy enough to step over the bulwark and be on the pontoon with a line in your hand.
+On a centre console boat of this size, or something like the Saxdor 320 GTO, it’s easy enough to step over the bulwark and be on the pontoon with a line in your hand.
 This isn’t possible with the Windy.

 At Sea